ece-student/Team-16/docs/lab2/lab2.md

 **Distinguishing the 660hz from 585hz and 735hz**

 In review, the signal that inputs into the microphone gets preliminarily filtered and amplified by our bypass filter with gain.
 Then the filter outputs into the A0 input pin of the arduino.
-The arduino code has different amplitudes in each bin, and we can recall that the 660hz amplitude was around bin 20.
+The arduino code has different amplitudes in each bin, and we can recall that the 660hz amplitude was around the bin 19 and 20.
 We then added the following code:

 ``` arduino
     for (byte i = 0 ; i < FFT_N/2 ; i++) {